 Retiring from the Australian Defence Force (ADF) can become a challenging period of transitioning from military service into civilian life.
 Your years in service may have given you plenty of experience, training, skills, attributes, behaviours, and abilities that can make you valuable in the civilian workforce.
-Although those talents are transferable, employers might not be able to recognise or acknowledge them, and that can make it more difficult to find appropriate jobs.
+Although those talents are transferable, employers might not be able to recognise or acknowledge them, and that can make it more challenging to find appropriate jobs.
 Thankfully, there are veteran employment programs that can empower you and help you translate those skills into civilian terms.

 Responsiveness, leadership, teamwork, problem-solving, ability to work under pressure, ability to adapt and ability to learn quickly are just some of the essential skills employers are looking for in potential candidates.
 You may already have developed these skills during military service, but employers may need to see sufficient educational qualifications and training as evidence.
 Veteran employment programs can help by providing opportunities for further education and training to earn the qualifications employers are looking for in employees.

-There are non-profit organisations that are focused on helping veterans rise from mental and emotional distress, poverty, and other factors that could get in the way of finding decent employment.
+Some non-profit organisations are focused on helping veterans rise from mental and emotional distress, poverty, and other factors that could get in the way of finding decent employment.
 They have a proven track record of helping former ADF members find rewarding jobs for veterans in Australia through mentoring and providing opportunities for education and training to earn qualifications.
 Programs are part of their community development services to aid underserviced segments of society and ensure equal opportunities in employment and education for everyone.

 By partaking in additional training, job and skills support, and career counselling, you could improve your success in becoming qualified for more jobs for veterans in Australia.
-Higher education is one of the qualifications employers are looking for, and it is considered an established means to help anyone, including veterans, to transition successfully and obtain rewarding employment.
+Higher education is one of the qualifications employers are looking for, and it is considered an established means to help anyone, including veterans, transition successfully and obtain rewarding employment.